openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

-Bfloat16 software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
+The `Bfloat16` software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
 This mode is used for development purposes and it does not guarantee good performance.
 To enable the simulation, one has to explicitly set the `ov::hint::inference_precision` to `ov::element::bf16`.

 > **NOTE**: An exception is thrown in case of setting the `ov::hint::inference_precision` to `ov::element::bf16` on CPU without native bfloat16 support or bfloat16 simulation mode.